 The application will be assessed based on the following criteria:

-The CSPG expects the grant recipient to produce at least one scholarly project.
+The CSPG expects the grant recipient to produce at least one scholarly project no later than one year after receiving the initial funding.
 The method of dissemination is at the recipient’s discretion (peer-reviewed article, monograph, book chapter, teaching module, etc.) and should be described in the proposal.
 In addition, the recipient will be required to provide a document describing the main results of their research, which will be published on the CSPG website.
 This research summary will be translated into the other official language prior to publication.

-Research proposals must be submitted electronically to CSPG-GCEP@parl.gc.ca in Word or PDF (1-inch margins, 12-point font, double-spaced, 3 pages, including a 1-page proposed budget) no later than November 30, 2022 and accompanied by the candidate’s curriculum vitae.
+Research proposals must be submitted electronically to info@cspg-gcep.ca in Word or PDF (1-inch margins, 12-point font, double-spaced, 3 pages maximum, including a 1-page proposed budget) no later than March 31, 2025, and accompanied by the candidate’s curriculum vitae.
 Proposals in either English or French are welcome.

 The grant is named in honour of James R. Mallory.
 The late Professor Mallory was a member of the Department of Political Science at McGill University as well as a founder, former president and long-time member of the Canadian Study of Parliament Group.
 He was a leading scholar of parliamentary government and wrote many sound and widely read analyses of the institution and issues related to it.
 His text, The Structure of Canadian Government, is still consulted by students of Canadian government.